 The good news is that even vulnerable people can learn resilience.
 A basic innate character tendency may be unchangeable, but it is still possible for everyone to work on their own personality.

 Resilience factors include the following seven character traits:

 An optimistic attitude forms the basis of resilience.
 Resilient people are always aware that a crisis - no matter how tragic - is temporary.
 They also avoid sweeping generalizations.
 "Always" and "never" are two terms you should definitely eliminate from your language use if you want to strengthen your resilience.

 Continue to play Self-confidence and sociability plays a decisive role.
-Resilient people are not afraid to seek support when necessary.
-Nevertheless, they never place themselves in the role of victim.
-A key characteristic of resilience is the firm conviction that they can find a solution to any problem on their own.
+Resilient people are not afraid to seek support when needed.
+Nevertheless, they never put themselves in the Victim role.
+An essential characteristic of resilience is the firm conviction that one can find a solution to any problem on one's own.

 In crisis situations, do you have the feeling of being completely at the mercy of events?
 Are you easily led to impulse-driven actions that you regret afterwards?
 Then you should work on the resilience factors Emotional stability and Impulse Control work.
 Resilient people are able to remain calm in critical life situations.